 The different MAC and PHY models between the IEEE 802.11 and the ITU-T recommendations effectively create two entirely different standards.

 The difference between LC and the existing 802 light communications standards is the use of the 802.11 MAC and associated services that are focused on local wireless area networks relative to the existing (802.15.7m and 802.15.13) efforts that are focusing on deploying the technology for wireless specialty networks.
 In addition, the coexistence and hand-over with other 802.11 PHY types creates a unique market capability for LC as part of 802.11.
+Similar to the differences between the 60 GHz work done within 802.15 and within 802.11, the use of the light spectrum with 802.11 technologies can uniquely address existing use-cases potentially covered by 802.15.13 as well as novel use-cases.
+The decision on the technical specifications of any 802.11 PHY would be determined by the eventual LC TG.

 Demonstrated Systems